XDobriev/XDobriev/README.md

-# Hi there, I'm Khamzat Dobriev! 👋
+# Hi there, I'm Khamza Dobriev! 👋

 ### About Me

-I'm a junior **Frontend Developer** with a passion for creating engaging and intuitive user interfaces.
+I'm a **Frontend Developer** with a passion for creating engaging and intuitive user interfaces.
 I have a strong foundation in web technologies and am constantly expanding my skills and knowledge in the field.

 Currently, I work as an in-house **IT Specialist** and **Business Process Automation Manager** at a resort company.
 My role involves streamlining operations and implementing automated solutions to improve efficiency.